Geonovum/T4R/respec/H3-findings.md

 By splitting the system in different building blocks (which are based on standards and interoperable interfaces) we make sure the system is flexible.
 We can use for example different visualisation solutions with a processing backend, and we can upgrade certain parts without needing to upgrade the complete system.

+__Lessons Learned__
+Critical succesfactors comprise of concrete, understandable building blocks.
+By adopting an agile mindset a roadmap can be realized in smaller steps which deliver value in their own rights.

+An area that needs further research revolves around quantifiable key performance indicators that are comparable accross different organisations.

 ---

 ## Arena questions

-The Arena phase is all about the questions regarding the actual implementation of capabilities in applications and processes.
+The Arena situation is all about the questions regarding the actual implementation of capabilities in applications and processes.

 ### What kind of visualisation interface do I need to communicate my insights to the users?
 Does it need to be a 3D viewer, or is a 2D or a chart sufficient?